milosimpson/milosimpson.github.io/_theSetup/synologyPiHole.md

 ## 3) Docker keeps the NAS awake

 This was the "straw that broke the camel's back".
-Previously, the NAS would spend most of it's life with the hard drives in hibernation, A) being quiet, and B) prolonging life.
+Previously, the NAS would spend most of its life with the hard drives in hibernation, A) being quiet, and B) prolonging life.

 I had the bright idea that I could "permanently" plug in a USB stick, and then "run the docker image" off the USB drive, thus allowing the main drives to spin down.